 Really inspired by your favorite artist’s work on Instagram and tempted to fall in the copying trap?
 I get it.
 Social media can make it reeeally difficult to put the blinders on and not be influenced by other people’s work and style.
 And there’s a fine line between copying and being inspired by another artist’s work.
 That’s a whole other topic!
-So how do we avoid copying another person’s work and take that inspiration to make something of our own?
+(Remember, it’s okay to follow tutorials for your own use while learning!
+Read the article linked below for more thoughts on that).
+But beyond the learning phase, how do we avoid copying another person’s work and take that inspiration to make something of our own?
 Let’s discuss.

 How to Be Inspired By An Artist Without Copying